MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ## Remove headers and footers from other labeling solutions

 This configuration uses policy [advanced settings](#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.
-It is supported by the preview version of the unified labeling client only.

 The settings let you remove or replace text-based headers or footers from documents when those visual markings have been applied by another labeling solution.
 For example, the old footer contains the name of an old label that you have now migrated to sensitivity labels to use a new label name and its own footer.